albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 Bokushu hit him saying, "You idiot!"

-<strong>Case 11: Obaku's "Drinkers of Lees"</strong>
+### Case 11: Obaku's "Drinkers of Lees"

 Obaku, instructing the assembly, said,

   "You are all drinkers of lees.
 If you continue to go on your Way like this,

-   where will the 'Today' [The world of nirvana] be?
+   where will the 'Today' <sup>The world of nirvana</sup> be?
 Do you know that in

    this great empire of Tang there is no Zen master?"